ArtyLLaMa/ArtyLLaMA/README.md

 - Error handling and loading indicators for a smooth user experience
 - Server-side streaming of AI responses
 - Customizable system messages
+- Concurrent running of frontend and backend servers

 ## Prerequisites